 HOW WE GOT HERE

-Over the past six years, the Foundation has dedicated itself to the pursuit of a Greater Washington region where systemic racism, and its consequences no longer exist.
+Over the past several years, the Foundation has dedicated itself to the pursuit of a Greater Washington where systemic racism, and its consequences no longer exist.

 The events of 2020—from the COVID-19 pandemic with racially and economically disparate impacts, to the extra-judicial murders of Black people at the hands of police and armed individuals, to the pervasive and increasing violent rise of white supremacy extremism, as well as the determined efforts of mutual-aid communities to care for neighbors and the incredible organizing of Black-led movements to ensure participation, power, and voice for marginalized people in our systems and democracy—have affirmed our vision, mission, and theory of change as valid and necessary.

 But those events also compelled us to take a deeper, more critical look at how we can better support those most directly impacted by injustice to lead the movements to change the systems that create and perpetuate inequities.